chriskonnertz/string-calc/README.md

 ### getContainer

 The `getContainer()` method is a getter method that returns the service container.
 Take a look at the notes about the constructor for more details.
-There is not setter method for the container, you can only set it via the constructor.
+There is no setter method for the container, you can only set it via the constructor.

 ## Types of symbols